Beer Tinted Spectacles is about beer stories. And in a way, it started when I was 13.

 At School, only the select few who showed an aptitude (and interest) in languages got to study German with Mr Jeffers.
 A formidable teacher intellectually, Mr Jeffers.
 When the school took a trip to St Petersburg, he learnt Russian specifically for the jaunt.
 When the Head of Physics had a heart attack, he took over as Head of Physics.
 He was a formidable pianist.
 He was a bit scary, and when he spoke German, this magnified threefold.
 But he won me over in the first lesson.

 What did I expect to learn?
 Guten Tag?
-Auf Wiedersehen?
+Auf wiedersehen?
 Wie geht’s?

-The reality?
-“If you want to get by in German you need to know the essentials.
+No. “If you want to get by in German you need to know the essentials.
 Write this down:”